prasanthpotturi/getAppsAssociatedWithProduct/README.md

 # GET APPS ASSOCIATED WITH PRODUCT
-This API proxy will fetch all the apps associated with an API product.
+This Apigee API proxy will fetch all the apps associated with an API product with an Apigee Organization.
 And it also masks ConsumerKey and Secret in the response.
-Currently it is two step process to manually fetch each appid and get details
+Currently it is two step process to manually fetch each appid and get the corresponding app details

 ## Steps to run install
 1. Download and install Maven 3.0.*